 At the end of the day, students who are walking or being picked up by a parent will be released first.
 Parents picking up their student(s) by car may pick them up right outside the elementary doors beginning at 3:10 p.m.
-Students are to go to their parents car only at the direction of an elementary staff person.
+Students are to go to their parent's car only at the direction of an elementary staff person.
 Bus students will be released immediately following walkers and parent pick-up.
+In order to continue to be responsible for every student at dismissal, we ask that parents DO NOT GO TO CLASSROOMS AND PULL STUDENTS.
+Our main goal is safety and getting every student to their intended destination.
+Not following this request potentially creates miscommunication and chaos for all staff and students.